opnsense/docs/source/manual/how-tos/caddy.rst

 * | Press the `Download` button to get this current Caddyfile.
 * | If there are custom imports in ``/usr/local/etc/caddy/caddy.d/``, download the JSON configuration.

 ..
-Note:: Rarely, a performance profile might be requested.
+Attention:: Rarely, a performance profile might be requested.
 For this, a special admin endpoint can be activated.

-..
-Attention:: This admin endpoint is deactivated by default.
+This admin endpoint is deactivated by default.
 To enable it and access it on the OPNsense, follow these additional steps.
 Do not forget to deactivate it after use.
 Anybody with network access to the admin endpoint can use REST API to change the running configuration of Caddy, without authentication.

 * | SSH into the OPNsense shell
 * | Stop Caddy with ``configctl caddy stop``